Chris Allison: History

-Production career – The Beta Band, Coldplay and Kinky Era (1998-present)

-The Beta Band came to Allison’s attention in 1998, thanks to Parlophone A&R Miles Leonard.
+The Beta Band came to Allison's attention in 1998, thanks to Parlophone A&R Miles Leonard.
 Leonard was a Shack ‘Waterpistol’ fan.
-He asked Allison to produce the ‘Los Amigos del Beta Bandidos’ and ‘The Patty Patty Sound’ EP’s, that were later included in their entirety on The Three E.P.'s UK album chart position #35 and this led to production work on the album ‘The Beta Band’ UK album chart position #18.
+He asked Allison to produce the ‘Los Amigos del Beta Bandidos’ and ‘The Patty Patty Sound’ EP's, that were later included in their entirety on The Three E.P.'s UK album chart position #35 and this led to production work on the album ‘The Beta Band’ UK album chart position #18.
 Newly signed Beta Band stable mates Coldplay’s early recordings were produced by Allison.
 ‘Things got off to a productive start.
 The first track we worked on was ‘High Speed’, which ultimately proved good enough to make it onto the first album.
 Allison describes it thus: ‘You’ll notice it is quite a bit different to other tracks, because there are other sounds going on in it: we wanted to mix a soundscape in with the classic rock sound on that particular track.
 To give it a slightly different perspective I guess, with the full willingness and understanding of the band.
 I thought ‘High Speed’ was a really good marriage between the classic rock sound and the new sound that were developing out of it, something that was more atmospheric’.

 ‘Don’t Panic’, ‘See You Soon’ and ‘High Speed’ were featured on ‘The Blue Room (EP)' and ‘High Speed’ also featured on the Grammy award-winning album ‘Parachutes’ with the album reaching #1 on the UK Album Charts.
-Allison’s version of ‘Don’t Panic’ is a more atmospheric version than the one that appears on the album Parachutes.
-There is also a wonderfully atmospheric version of ‘We Never Change’ which has yet to see the light of day.
+Allison's version of ‘Don’t Panic’ is a more atmospheric version than the one that appears on the album Parachutes.
 In December 1999 looking for a new challenge Allison took off to Monterrey Mexico to produce the ‘Juan Manuel’ album for Latin America superstars ‘Plastilina Mosh’ signed to EMI Mexico.
 On his travels he discovered early Sonic360 signing and Mexican electro/funk/Latin artist Kinky, whose eponymous album was also produced by Allison.
 The album was nominated for a Latin Grammy at the 3rd Annual Latin Grammy Awards and a Grammy at the 45th Grammy Awards.

-Label owner Sonic360 (2000-present)
+Sonic360

-Chris Allison is Owner and CEO of music labels Sonic360, Sonic360, Inc., Sonic360 Music Publishing and Sonic360 Music Publishing America.
-Sonic360 is distributed by Ingrooves/Universal.
+Chris Allison is Owner and CEO of music labels Sonic360, Allison launched Sonic360 in June 2000.

-Allison launched Sonic360 in June 2000.
-Sonic360 breaks new musical boundaries, predominantly but not exclusively signing, producing, marketing and promoting non-western artists to a western audience.
-Sonic360 has its headquarters in London and a subsidiary in the United States, (Sonic360 Inc).